thm-mni-ii/sea/README.md

 # Library features
 - [x] Graph data type.
 Requires $O((n + m) \log n)$ bits
 - [ ] Hierholzer's algorithm
+- [ ] Choice Dictionary
+- [ ] Rank Select
 - [ ] Linear time in-place BSF and DSF in the restore model [Link to PDF](https://arxiv.org/pdf/1803.04282.pdf)

 # Building the Library from Source
-1. Download Googles test library -> `git submodule update --init`
-2. Install CMake and a c++ compiler for your specific system.
+1. Install CMake and a c++ compiler for your specific system.
-3. Build a make file for your system by using CMake -> `cmake .`
+2. Build a make file for your system by using CMake -> `cmake .`
-4. Build the artifacts by executing make -> `make`
+3. Build the artifacts by executing make -> `make`

 # Project Structure
 ```bash